 The MIT CDO program was established in response to the emerging need to prepare tomorrow's engineers in advanced computational methods and applications.
 This interdisciplinary program provides a strong foundation in computational approaches to the design and operation of complex engineered and scientific systems. -more-

 Leaders for Global Operations

 MIT Leaders for Global Operations (LGO) is a two-year, dual-degree program for highly qualified students who want to develop engineering and management skills geared toward careers in operations and manufacturing.
 A collaborative venture between the MIT School of Engineering, the MIT Sloan School of Management, and a select group of industry partners, MIT LGO combines an intensive curriculum with action learning activities that expose students to the inner workings of top operations-based companies around the world.
 LGO graduates go on to effect transformative change in industry and society through their groundbreaking careers in operations and manufacturing.
 Students work simultaneously toward an MBA from MIT Sloan and a Master of Science from one of seven engineering departments within the MIT School of Engineering.
-Please note the applications to the LGO program are due earlier, on December 1. -more-
+While students do receive an SM in our department, they are not eligible to move onto our PhD program upon completion of the LGO program.
+Note that applications to the LGO program are due December 2. -more-

 Master of Science in the Management of Technology